This post may contain affiliate links. Read the full disclosure here

 My final piece of over mantle wall art for this design came out at 70cm x 140cm – so still pretty big!
 See below for how I hung it.

 I also choose a design called Woodlands for a very long thin piece of wood I had to create a large vertical piece of wall art with.
+If you click the link above and search ‘woodlands’ you’ll find it.

 This is on a very tall narrow section of wall going up my stairs and the piece of wood I used to make it measures 52cm x 140cm.
 See below for all the details.